| Guided Meditation |

-Dr. Baxter Bell on what we know, and what we don't know, about frozen shoulder and what can be done therapeutically if you or a student is dealing with it.
+Dr. Baxter Bell on what we know, and what we don't know, about frozen shoulder and what can be done therapeutically about it.

 NECK TENSION AND YOGA

-My new friend Gernot Huber created this 16-minute video game-changing video on neck tension and yoga practice.
+Gernot Huber created this 16-minute video game-changing video on neck tension and yoga practice.
 It is an intelligently sequenced lesson to enhance awareness of what you're doing with your neck during your practice.
-Only through awareness can we unlearn old patterns learn to engage the correct muscle groups to reduce, rather than reinforce, neck tension.
+Only through awareness can we unlearn old patterns and learn to engage the correct muscle groups to reduce, rather than reinforce, neck tension.

 NECK ORGANIZATION - VISUALIZED

-Nice little video showing how the neck is organized.
+This is a video tutorial showing how the neck is organized.

 PROTECTING THE NECK IN BACKBENDS

-What would we do without Doug Keller?
-This video and the accompanying article detail the risks that come from cranking the neck back into cervical extension in backbends, which moves the emphasis away from the upper spine (good) into the neck (bad).
-Great tips on neck safety and healthy alignment here!
+This video and the accompanying article detail the risks that come from cranking the neck back into exaggerated cervical extension in backbends, which moves the emphasis away from the upper spine (good) into the neck (bad).
+There are some great tips on neck safety and healthy alignment here.

-Understanding this amazing muscle — and how learning to properly engage it in common yoga poses — goes a long way to keeping the shoulder safe.
-Once again, it's Doug Keller that offers a series of intelligent sequences to supersize awareness of this muscle.
-I love the serratus pushups.
+Understanding this muscle — and learning to properly engage it in common yoga poses — goes a long way to keeping the shoulder safe.
+Once again, it's Doug Keller that offers a series of intelligent sequences to bring awareness to this muscle.
+Check out serratus pushups especially.

 SHOULDERS IN DOWNWARD FACING DOG

-I adore this article.
-It summarizes not only how the shoulder works, but offers specific suggestions on how to avoid shoulder injuries in yoga.
+This summarizes not only how the shoulder works, but offers specific suggestions on avoiding shoulder injuries in yoga.